25 Things To Do Around Kanazawa & Where To Stay

 Awarded a 2019 TripAdvisor Travelers’ Choice Award for our 1-Day Snow Monkeys, Zenko-ji Temple & Sake Tour – recognised as one of the Top 10 Experiences in Japan – we have the local knowledge and experience to help you get the most out of your time in Nagano.

 Got a question about visiting Kanazawa and Central Japan?
-Feel free to contact us at firstname.lastname@example.org and let’s get planning together!
+Contact us at email@example.com and let’s get planning together!